LoT-Pass: Long-term-robust Image Watermarking for Image to Video Generation: Method

-We first generate random two-dimensional displacements for low-resolution control points $disp_{\text{low}} \in R^{grid_{size}\times grid_{size}\times 2}$ by sampling from a Gaussian distribution and scaling them with an amplification factor $\sigma$.
-The low-resolution displacement field is then upsampled to the target resolution using bicubic interpolation to obtain a smooth and continuous displacement field.
-In parallel, we construct a standard normalized sampling grid $G_{\text{base}} \in R^{grid_{size}\times grid_{size}\times 2}$ as the reference sampling coordinates without transformation.
-By adding the normalized displacement field (with scale factor $\alpha$) to the standard grid, we obtain the final sampling coordinates $G$.
-Finally, the input image $I_E$ is resampled according to the final sampling coordinates to produce a randomly warped image $I_N$.
+We first generate a random two-dimensional grid flow field for low-resolution control points $g_{\text{low}} \in R^{grid_{size}\times grid_{size}\times 2}$ by sampling from a Gaussian distribution with a factor $\sigma$.
+The low-resolution grid flow field $g_{\text{low}}$ is then upsampled to the target resolution using bicubic interpolation to obtain a smooth and continuous grid flow field $g$.
+In parallel, we construct a standard normalized sampling grid $G_{\text{base}} \in R^{H\times W \times 2}$ as the reference sampling coordinates without transformation.
+By adding the normalized displacement field $g$ (with scale factor $\alpha$) to the standard grid, we obtain the final sampling coordinates $G$.
+Finally, the input image $I_{Wm}$ is resampled according to the final sampling coordinates to produce the randomly distorted image $I_N$.
+The noise layer $N$ is composed of the temporal evolution simulation module and various common image distortions to enhance the robustness of watermarking algorithms.

-\paragraph{The watermark decoder} $Dec_\theta$ is constructed on the ConvNeXt \cite{liu2022convnet} architecture, enabling it to extract the embedded watermark signal from the input image effectively.
+\paragraph{The watermark decoder} $Dec_\theta$ is constructed on the ConvNeXt \cite{liu2022convnet} architecture, enabling it to extract the watermark signal from the input image effectively.
 The noised image $I_N$ is first processed by a ConvNeXt backbone to extract features, which are then passed through an MLP to obtain a soft watermark vector.
-Finally, the vector is binarized to recover the extracted watermark $w_{ext}$.
+Finally, the vector is binarized to recover the decoded watermark $w_{dec}$.